-- The overall delinquency rate for all loans was still lower than the peak it reached after the pandemic started. - However, delinquency rate in all stages were higher than a year ago.
+- The overall delinquency rate for all loans was still lower than its peak immediately after the pandemic started. - However, the delinquency rate in all stages were higher than a year ago, with the exception of "90 days or more" delinquency.